ip-tools/python-epo-ops-client/docs/sandbox.md

 ⚠️ Note that the software tests need a working internet connection, in order to access both the OPS and the [OPS Apiary Mock Services][apiary ops] services.

-⚠️ Note that running the test suite using `tox` may still work, however we are planning to remove that configuration in the future.

 ### Advanced Usage